-The Committee recommendation to Council for this Report (as detailed below) was resolved by the Major Projects and Finance Committee at its meeting held on 2 November 2020.
+The Committee recommendation to Council for Report CJ175-11/20 (as detailed below) was resolved by the Major Projects and Finance Committee at its meeting held on 2 November 2020.

 The committee recommendation is the same as recommended by City officers.